akshaybabloo/UnrealEngine_4_Notes/README.md

 # UnrealEngine-4-notes
 UnrealEngine 4 Notes

-> Note: This project is developed on Mac OSX 10.11.2.
-I am not sure if it will work on windows.
+> Note 1: This project is developed on Mac OSX 10.11.2 using UnrealEngine 4.10.1.
+It should work on Windows as well.

 ## 1 Requirements